 How is HIE diagnosed?

-Diagnosis of HIE in a newborn baby is done using a few different diagnostic tools.
-The Sarnat Scale, which is based upon how the baby appears after birth or injury, or presentation at the hospital is one of them, in addition to imaging such as EEG, ultrasound and MRI, and checking cord blood gas levels.
+Diagnosis of HIE in a newborn baby is made using a few different diagnostic tools, in combination.
+Physical exam, APGAR scores, the Sarnat Scale, which is based upon how the baby appears after birth or injury, and presentation at the hospital, in addition to diagnostic tools and imaging such as EEG, ultrasound and MRI, and checking cord blood gas levels.